isshiki/smarturls/docs/custom-templates.en.md

 * No `else` is available

 If conditions are not met, the entire block is removed from output.

+> ⚠️ **Note about Conditional Blocks**: Conditional blocks such as `{{q=v: ...}}` or `{{q=v,t: ...}}` are only supported in **Copy** custom templates.
+They let you include or omit parts of the output depending on URL query parameters.
+Conditional blocks are **not supported** for custom templates on the **Open from text** side.
+Open-from-text templates do not evaluate these conditions and cannot filter which URLs are opened based on them.
+If you need to control which URLs to open, use filtering in the source text or use the Smart (auto-detect) mode instead.

 ## 4. Template Examples & Patterns